AibSyed/react-fragmate/README.md

 ## Usage

 1. **Importing**:

-    Import the `Fragmate` function from the `react-fragmate` package in your file.
+    Begin by importing the `Fragmate` function from the `react-fragmate` package:

     ```javascript
     import { Fragmate } from 'react-fragmate';
     ```

 2. **Utilization**:

-    Utilize the `Fragmate` function to process the HTML content.
-The function will automatically remove any unwanted `deleteDiv` tags from the given HTML string.
+    When using `dangerouslySetInnerHTML`, it can add an unwanted `div` wrapper around your HTML content.
+React-Fragmate simplifies HTML parsing by introducing the `Fragmate` function.

+    To use it, follow these steps:

     ```javascript
+    // Use the <deleteDiv> tag to specify content that should be retained
     const htmlString = "<deleteDiv>Some content</deleteDiv>";
     const cleanedHtml = Fragmate(htmlString);